bobysinha17/bobysinha17/README.md

 Adding more and more documents related to data and analytics.
 With the help of Analytics senior leaders can generate more accurate insights to more revenue to the company.

 Data analytics converts raw data into actionable insights.
-It includes a range of tools,
+It includes a range of tools, technologies